πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 • scanf return value and error handling

-printf displays a string (a sequence of characters) on the screen.
+printf prints a string (a sequence of characters) to the screen.

 printf("Hello World!\n"); // Print a string